inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 InaSAFE option menu
 -------------------

 The InaSAFE plugin provides an options dialog which allows you to define various options relating to how InaSAFE will behave.
-The options dialog can be launched by clicking on the InaSAFE plugin toolbar’s options icon.
+The options dialog can be launched by clicking on the InaSAFE plugin toolbar’s :guilabel:`options icon`.

 .. image:: /static/socialisation/insafe_options_tools.jpg

+The following dialog will appear:

 .. image:: /static/socialisation/Inasafe_Options.jpg